Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

 Recommended to install submods in `game/Submods/`.

 The user can install only one update at a time, to apply the changes, they'll need to restart the game.

+## Dependencies:
+GitHub accepts only encrypted connections, using it requires [SSL](https://github.com/Booplicate/MAS-Submods-SSL).
+This sub-util is shipped with releases.